If you’re a brand new business or have a limited budget, you may have to face the reality of building or editing your own website

-You don’t even have to know any HTML, which is the computer code websites are made up from.
+You don’t even have to know any HTML (the computer code websites are made up from).

 What you see is what you get (WYSIWYG) website building software lets you create a website in a similar manner to using word processing software (like Microsoft Word).